IntegralEquations/HMatrices.jl/docs/src/index.md

 You can now use `H` *in lieu* of `K` (as an approximation) for certain linear algebra operations, as shown next.

+!!! tip "Disabling `getindex`"
+    Although the `getindex(H,i::Int,j::Int)` method is defined for an `AbstractHMatrix`, its use is mostly for display purposes in a `REPL` environment, and should be avoided in any linear algebra routine.
+To avoid the performance pitfalls related to methods falling back to the generic `LinearAlgebra` implementation of various algorithms (which make use `getindex` extensively), you can disable `getindex` on types defined in this package by calling [`HMatrices.disable_getindex`](@ref).
+The consequence is that
+    calling `getindex(H,i,j)` will throw an error.
+If a given operation is running unexpectedly slow, try disabling `getindex` to see if any part of the code is falling back to a generic implementation.

 ## Matrix vector product and iterative solvers

 The simplest operation you can perform with an `HMatrix` is to multiply it by a